API Reference#

 fastapi_restly.testing.activate_savepoint_only_mode(make_session)

 Intended for tests.
 Wraps a session factory in savepoint-only mode so test data never commits to the database.
-Requires the session maker as argument.
+Use it when building your own harness without the shipped fixtures (which implement the same isolation themselves).

 fastapi_restly.testing.deactivate_savepoint_only_mode(make_session)